 21 CFR Part 11 (Electronic Records/ Signatures) Compliance for Computer Systems Regulated by FDA

-This seminar will help you understand in detail the application of FDA’s 21 CFR Part 11 guidance on electronic records/electronic signatures (ER/ES) for computer systems subject to FDA regulations.
+This webinar will help you understand in detail the application of FDA’s 21 CFR Part 11 guidance on electronic records/electronic signatures (ER/ES) for computer systems subject to FDA regulations.
 This is critical in order to develop the appropriate validation strategy and achieve the thoroughness required to prove that a system does what it purports to do.
 It also ensures that a system is maintained in a validated state throughout its entire life cycle, from conception through retirement.
 ER/ES capability can vary, and the approach should be based on the specific case and the risk of failing to meet the guidance associated with it.

 The Webinar will focus on the importance of ensuring that electronic record/electronic signature (ER/ES) capability built into FDA-regulated computer systems meets compliance with 21 CFR Part 11.
 This includes the development of a company philosophy and approach and incorporating it into the overall computer system validation program and plans for individual systems that have this capability.